 The program in socio-cultural anthropology is organized around Four curricular elements: (1) required courses, (2) elective courses, (3) qualifying exams, and (4) the third-year "field paper."
 These four elements are supplemented by non-curricular work, such as summer preliminary fieldwork and serving as a Teaching Fellow.
-Students are guided in these years by their advisers and two successive committees: a first-year committee of three faculty members, which meets by the end of a student's first semester and focuses especially on course selection and preliminary fieldwork plans, and a pre-candidacy committee of three faculty members, formed by the end of the student's third semester and focused on the student's progress from that point until candidacy is achieved.
+Students are guided in these years by their advisers and two successive committees: a first-year committee of three faculty members, which meets by the end of a student's first semester and focuses especially on course selection and preliminary fieldwork plans, and a precandidacy committee of three faculty members, formed by the end of the student's third semester and focused on the student's progress from that point until candidacy is achieved.
+The first-year committee should be submitted to the registrar using the "Advisory Committee: First Year Student" form.
+The pre-candidacy committee should be submitted to the Registrar using the "Advisory Committee: Second Year Student" form.
 There is no expectation that a student's first-year committee has the same membership as that student's pre-candidacy committee.
 Students in the Combined Ph.D.
 Program with the School of the Environment have somewhat different advising and committee structures, which can be found outlined in the section of this handbook outlining that program.
 Students in the Combined Degree Programs with African American Studies and with Women's, Gender, and Sexuality Studies must have at least one faculty member appointed in those programs on their committees.